epfl-dlab/GoogleTrendsAnchorBank/README.md

 If the directory `my_path` already exists, it will be used as is.
 Otherwise, it will be created and initialized with the subdirectories contained in [`gtab`](gtab).

-In order to list the available anchor banks, call:
+In order to list the available anchor banks, call
 ~~~python
 t.list_gtabs()
 ~~~